Planck 2015 results. XIX. Constraints on primordial magnetic fields: Conclusions

 \subsection{Constraints for non-helical fields from the angular power spectra}

 The constraints based on the CMB angular power spectra have been derived using the {\Planck} likelihood.
-The general analysis, which considers only the contributions from compensated scalar, vector, and tensor modes, provides the constraint $B_{1\,\mathrm{Mpc}}<4.4$\,nG, with lower spectral indices allowed with larger field amplitudes than higher ones, which we have shown to be robust under the inclusion of high-$\ell$ polarization data.
+The general analysis, which considers only the contributions from compensated modes, provides the constraint $B_{1\,\mathrm{Mpc}}<4.4$\,nG at 95\,\% CL, with positive spectral indices constrained to lower amplitudes of the fields, which we have shown to be robust under the inclusion of high-$\ell$ polarization data.
 In fact, the impact of PMFs on the $EE$ and $TE$ polarization spectra is negligible compared to the dominant contribution given by the magnetically-induced vector modes on the $TT$ spectra on small angular scales.
-The inclusion of the passive tensor contribution does not improve the constraints on the amplitude but strongly affects the posterior distribution of the PMF spectral index.
-The results confirm that CMB data allow smaller spectral indices with greater field amplitudes than higher ones.
+The inclusion of the passive tensor contribution does not improve the constraints on the amplitude but affects the posterior distribution for the PMF spectral index.
+The results confirm that CMB data constrain positive spectral indices to smaller amplitudes.
 The inclusion of the contribution of passive modes, thanks to their sensitivity to the slope of the PMF spectrum, strongly disfavours nearly scale-invariant magnetic spectra for amplitudes greater than very few nanogauss (see Fig.~\ref{fig:degenerate}).
 This is due to the large contribution that magnetically-induced passive tensor modes with nearly scale-invariant spectra give to the CMB anisotropies on large angular scales.

 We have also performed an analysis using both the \Planck\ 2015 data and the BICEP2/\textit{Keck}-\Planck\ cross-correlation.
 The results are fully compatible with the analysis based on \Planck\ data alone, with only a slightly higher upper limit on the PMF amplitude.